Perinatal Anemia

 Anemia may be suspected prenatally if ultrasonography shows increased middle cerebral artery peak systolic velocity or hydrops fetalis, which, by definition, is abnormal, excessive fluid in ≥ 2 body compartments (eg, pleura, peritoneum, pericardium); cardiac, hepatic, and splenic enlargement may be present.

-After birth, if anemia is suspected, a complete blood count is done; if hemoglobin and hematocrit levels are low, initial testing consists of
+After birth, if anemia is suspected, a complete blood count is done; if hemoglobin and hematocrit levels are low, additional testing should include

 • Reticulocyte count